English calamity: Background

-The planned route from Freiburg to Todtnauberg was more than 20 km long and ascended 1000 m up the mountain.
-Even under favourable conditions this would've been considered a highly challenging route but according to reports, the group was not adequately equipped for the endeavor.
-Despite the wintry weather, the boys partially wore summer clothing with light shoes, shorts, and no head cover.
-Instead of using the detailed hiking maps published by the Schwarzwaldverein, Keast only had a map from the travel agency with a scale of 1:100,000, which marked hiking trails but did not provide information about the surrounding terrain.
+The planned route from Freiburg to Todtnauberg was more than 20 km long and ascended 1000 m up the Schauinsland, a highly challenging route even under favourable conditions.
+Keast's group was not adequately equipped for the endeavour.
+Despite the cold weather, the boys mostly wore summer clothing with light shoes, shorts and no head cover.
+Keast only had a map from the travel agency with a scale of 1:100,000 which marked hiking trails but did not provide topographical information, rather than a detailed hiking map published by the Schwarzwaldverein.

 Events

 Warnings

-Keast had been warned about the weather several times before and during the hike, but was not dissuaded from setting out.

-The weather report posted in the youth hostel for April 17 clearly indicated a change in the weather.
+Keast had been warned about the weather several times before and during the hike.
+The weather report posted in the youth hostel for 17 April clearly indicated a change in the weather.
 The mountain station of the Schauinsland cable car had reported temperatures of 3 C in the morning, with fog, snowfall and about 12 cm of snow.
-Keast could have accessed this weather report via a telephone call.
+Keast could have accessed this weather report by telephone.

 Hostel warden Hermann Reichert and storekeeper Carl Rockweiler, two experienced mountain hikers, expressed their concerns to Keast and urged him not to use the snow-covered hiking trails under any circumstances, but keep to the cleared road instead.
 In spite of their warnings, Keast left the road near Günterstal.

 When Keast asked for directions on his own at the St. Valentin inn, east of Günterstal, the innkeeper there also advised against a hike to the Schauinsland and pointed out that all paths and signposts were deeply covered in snow.
 Keast replied that he would just clear the snow off.
 The landlady at the inn did not notice he had a group of schoolchildren with him until they set off.

-At around 3:00pm near the Kohlerhau locality, Keast – according to his own testimony – had a short conversation with two forestry workers who had stopped working due to the weather.
+At around 15:00 near the Kohlerhau locality, Keast – according to his own testimony – had a short conversation with two forestry workers who had stopped working due to the weather.
 He asked for directions, but saw no reason to break off the hike.
 This meeting is not mentioned in the prosecutor's report.

-Shortly after, in the upper Kappler valley, the group ran into local postman Otto Steiert, who had just returned from the nearby miner's hostel (Bergwerkszechenheim) of the Schauinsland mines.
-Steiert warned Keast urgently against any further ascent, pointing out the increasing snowfall, and offered to lead the group safely to Kappel.
+Shortly after, in the upper Kappler valley, the group met a local postman, Otto Steiert, who had just returned from the nearby miners' hostel (Bergwerkszechenheim) of the Schauinsland mines.
+Steiert urgently warned Keast against any further ascent, pointing out the increasing snowfall, and offered to lead the group safely to Kappel.
 Keast declined, asking for further directions to the Schauinsland summit.
-He did not consider staying at the miner's hostel.
+He did not consider staying at the miners' hostel.

 Blizzard

 The snow was getting deeper above the Kappel valley and the group was struggling to move forward.
 The Schauinsland summit that they had planned to reach by noon still lay ahead, and progress through the waist-deep snow became difficult.
-Despite the worsening conditions, Keast did not return to the miner’s hostel but decided to continue towards summit and then descend to Hofsgrund, the next village.
+Despite the worsening conditions, Keast decided to continue towards the summit and then descend to Hofsgrund, the next village, rather than return to the miners' hostel.